vincentt-cmd/Active-Directory-Lab/part1.md

 # Part 1
-Objective: Create a diagram for the lab before starting in order to better understand how everything is connected.
+Objective: Create a diagram for the lab before starting in order to better understand how everything within the network is connected.

 Components:
 - Splunk Server: Central log analysis and monitoring.
 Allows you to monitor, search, and visualize data from sources such as the AD server and client machines.